 The AmeriMUNC VI Press Corps

 Reporters, grab a notepad, a pen, and a camera.
 A new world order is dawning, and you hold the power of what the world will and won’t know.
-The old powers of the 20th Century are weakened, resentment is growing towards the United States, and Xi Jinping is positioning China as the antithesis of the west.
+The old powers of the 20th Century are weakened, resentment is growing towards the United States, and Venezuela is slowing collapsing before our very eyes.
 The upcoming conflict between the new and old powers casts a shadow over the world like a skyscraper on a city at dusk.
 Whether you’re reporting on behalf of the New York Times, Al-Jazeera, or Folha de S. Paulo, the world’s information is at your fingers.
 Choose what you report carefully.
 It could change the world forever.

 Position Papers/Pre-Conference Editorial